gita/BhagavadGita/README.md

   A not-for-profit initiative to help spread the transcendental wisdom from the Bhagavad Gita to people around the world.
 Built for Gita readers by Gita readers.
 </p>

-## We are planning to completely redesign the app from scratch for v2 (planned to be released in 2020).
-We are actively looking for contributors who would be interested in helping out.
+## We are planning to completely redesign the app from scratch for v2 and are actively looking for contributors who would be interested in helping out.
 Please read the Contributing section below if you are interested.

 ## Contributing